TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 **DISCLAIMER**

-THIS SITE AND ANY OTHER SITE THAT LISTS OUR PRODUCTS, AND ALL MATERIALS CONTAINED ON THIS SITE AND ANY OTHER SITE THAT LISTS OUR PRODUCTS, ARE DISTRIBUTED AND TRANSMITTED ON AN "AS IS" AND "AS AVAILABLE" BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-WE DO NOT WARRANT THAT: (A) THE CONTENTS OF THIS SITE OR ANY OTHER SITE THAT LISTS OUR PRODUCTS (INCLUDING PRICING, DESCRIPTION AND OTHER PRODUCT INFORMATION) WILL BE ACCURATE, RELIABLE, CURRENT OR ERROR-FREE, OR THAT ANY ERRORS IN SUCH CONTENTS WILL BE CORRECTED.
+THIS SITE AND ANY OTHER SITE THAT LISTS OUR PRODUCTS, AND ALL MATERIALS CONTAINED ON THIS SITE AND ANY OTHER SITE THAT LISTS OUR PRODUCTS, INCLUDING ANY OUR OTHER SERVICES, ARE DISTRIBUTED AND TRANSMITTED ON AN "AS IS" AND "AS AVAILABLE" BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+WE DO NOT WARRANT THAT: (A) THE CONTENTS OF THIS SITE OR ANY OTHER SITE OR SERVICE THAT LISTS OUR PRODUCTS (INCLUDING PRICING, DESCRIPTION AND OTHER PRODUCT INFORMATION) WILL BE ACCURATE, RELIABLE, CURRENT OR ERROR-FREE, OR THAT ANY ERRORS IN SUCH CONTENTS WILL BE CORRECTED.
 OR MISTAKES IN PRICING OR OTHER PRODUCT DETAILS WILL BE HONORED.
-(B) THAT THIS SITE, ANY OTHER SITE THAT LISTS OUR PRODUCTS OR THE SERVERS THAT MAKE SUCH SITES AVAILABLE ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.
-OR (C) THAT YOUR USE OF THIS SITE OR OTHER SITE THAT LISTS OUR PRODUCTS WILL BE UNINTERRUPTED.
-DESPITE OUR BEST EFFORTS, FROM TIME TO TIME ITEMS ON THIS SITE OR ANY OTHER SITE THAT LISTS OUR PRODUCTS MAY BE MISPRICED.
+(B) THAT THIS SITE, ANY OTHER SITE OR SERVICE THAT LISTS OUR PRODUCTS OR THE SERVERS THAT MAKE SUCH SITES AVAILABLE ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.
+OR (C) THAT YOUR USE OF THIS SITE OR OTHER SITE OR SERVICE THAT LISTS OUR PRODUCTS WILL BE UNINTERRUPTED.
+DESPITE OUR BEST EFFORTS, FROM TIME TO TIME ITEMS ON THIS SITE OR ANY OTHER SITE OR SERVICE THAT LISTS OUR PRODUCTS MAY BE MISPRICED.
 IF AN ITEMâS CORRECT PRICE IS HIGHER THAN THE LISTED PRICE, WE RESERVE THE RIGHT, IN OUR SOLE DISCRETION, TO CANCEL YOUR ORDER AND NOTIFY YOU OF SUCH CANCELLATION.
-IF A PRODUCT OFFERED ON THIS SITE OR ANY OTHER SITE THAT LISTS OUR PRODUCTS IS NOT AS DESCRIBED, YOUR SOLE REMEDY IS TO RETURN IT IN UNUSED CONDITION.
+IF A PRODUCT OFFERED ON THIS SITE OR ANY OTHER SITE OR SERVICE THAT LISTS OUR PRODUCTS IS NOT AS DESCRIBED, YOUR SOLE REMEDY IS TO RETURN IT IN UNUSED CONDITION.

 **LIMITATION OF LIABILITY**

-UNDER NO CIRCUMSTANCES AND UNDER NO LEGAL THEORY (INCLUDING, BUT NOT LIMITED TO, NEGLIGENCE) SHALL WE BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY DAMAGES, WHETHER DIRECT, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE OR OTHERWISE THAT RESULT FROM, ARISE OUT OF, OR ARE IN CONNECTION WITH THE USE OF OR ACCESS TO, OR THE INABILITY TO USE OR ACCESS, THIS SITE OR ITS CONTENTS, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+UNDER NO CIRCUMSTANCES AND UNDER NO LEGAL THEORY (INCLUDING, BUT NOT LIMITED TO, NEGLIGENCE) SHALL WE BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY DAMAGES, WHETHER DIRECT, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE OR OTHERWISE THAT RESULT FROM, ARISE OUT OF, OR ARE IN CONNECTION WITH THE USE OF OR ACCESS TO, OR THE INABILITY TO USE OR ACCESS, THIS SITE OR ITS CONTENTS, OR ANY OF THE SERVICES, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 CERTAIN STATE LAWS DO NOT ALLOW LIMITATIONS ON IMPLIED WARRANTIES OR THE EXCLUSION OR LIMITATION OF CERTAIN DAMAGES.
 IF THESE LAWS APPLY TO YOU, SOME OR ALL OF THE ABOVE DISCLAIMERS, EXCLUSIONS OR LIMITATIONS MAY NOT APPLY TO YOU AND YOU MIGHT HAVE ADDITIONAL RIGHTS.